 - 3. Modify the sequence as described in Modifying Sequences. - 4.
-Save the sequence. - 5.
-Print a list of the vial positions or print a list of all the sequence columns as described in Printing a Vial or Sequence List.
+Save the sequence.

 Opening the Sequence Setup View

 Use the Sequence Setup view to create, run, and batch reprocess single samples or sample sets.
 You can access the Sequence Setup view from the Xcalibur home page.